TheBormann/Summaries/Web scraping/Scrapy.md

 ## How to run your scraper periodically
 * When using the normal Scrapy Framework:
     Scrapyd is the best option
-* When using the modified Framework, to be callable from Script:
+* When using the modified Framework, which is callable from Script:
     **Cron** on linux and **schtasks** for windows
 # Dynamic Web scraping
 This is needed, the data you want to scrape is hidden behind java script functionality, or when the website is completely based on javascript.
 In these cases it is necessary to simulate the button presses to trigger the js script.